Skip to content

 This is the main entry point to configure the framework, which requires very important information to be able to operate correctly.

-In the manual setup, we provided an example deploy.sh script to help setup those settings correctly, but we will explain every relevant one here:
+In the manual installation guide, we provided an example deploy.sh script to help setup those settings correctly, but we will explain every relevant one here:

 ❯ zcli setting list